 If there were ever a place that could be described as a ship graveyard, it is the murky waters of Mallows Bay.

-The remains of the fallen ships create a virtual reef of their own on the shores of of this small bay off of the Potomac River.
+The remains of the fallen ships create a virtual reef of their own on the shores of this small bay on the Potomac River.
 Once mighty steamships, many built for war, these vessels now serve as a decaying refuge for woodland creatures.

 Close to 230 shipwrecks litter the bay in what is believed to be the largest shipwreck fleet in the Western Hemisphere.
 (Chuuk Lagoon being the largest in the world.).
 Dozens can still be seen in the shallow waters, remnants of the latest (and priciest) shipbuilding project in history.

-In the 60s, an effort to clean up the bay was begun in ernest, and research was conducted to inventory, judge cost, and measure the environmental effects of the ships.
+In the 1960s, an effort to clean up the bay was begun in earnest, and research was conducted to inventory, judge cost, and measure the environmental effects of the ships.
 During that research, it was discovered that the shipwrecks had, in their non-toxic wooden state, become the foundation of an active and thriving ecosystem.
-Acting as vessels for new life, the ghost ships will remain in the bay until they crumble away to nothing in the waters that they rest in.
+Acting as vessels for new life, the ghost ships will remain in the bay until they crumble away to nothing in the waters where they rest.